martinalbrnz/martinalbrnz/README.md

 <h1 align="center"> 👋 Hello!
 I'm Martín </h1>

-- 🔭 Currently working as a Full stack developer!
+- 🔭 Currently working as an Angular and React Front end developer!

 - 🌱 Interested in learning Go and expanding my Js/Ts and Dart Knowledge.
 I'm always willing to learn new things!